the ancients

 Compare one similar kind of myth or folk tale from at least three different cultures.
 Discuss the similarities first.
 Then focus on the key differences.
 Speculate on what the differences suggest about the nature of the culture telling the story (for example, native American, African, and other "trickster" tales often feature animals unique to their geography.
 Many versions of a flood story appear in far-flung parts of the world (China, India, Mesoamerica, Egypt, even in some other parts of Africa which do not experience floods often).
 The Japanese for some reason, DO NOT have a major flood myth, but for a topic on flood myths you could probably sneak in their myth of the Namazu; I would.

-Since I've included folk tales from the oral tradition, you might look at one of the most popular folk tale around the world--different versions of Cinderella tale (and, no, I would not include the Disney version; it is far too new and Puritanical).
+Since I've included folk tales from the oral tradition, you might look at one of the most popular folk tales around the world--different versions of Cinderella tale (and, no, do not include the Disney version; it is far too new and Puritanical).

 You may use some material from the class readings (maybe pairing The Fall with Pandora's Box (which we did not read) with some other stories that introduce the concept of human suffering entering the world, but find at least two works not covered in our class.

-IMPORTANT NOTE 2: Do not pick Creation Myths for this topic unless you do not use any of our course readings; we already discussed these.
+IMPORTANT NOTE 2: Do not pick Creation Myths for this topic unless you do not use any of our course readings; we already discussed/analyzed those.

 Tip: DO NOT limit yourself to Western Literature.
-Also, you may do some research on the cultures themselves to compare to the stories you discuss.
+Also, you may do some research on the cultures themselves (not the stories themselves; those are for you to analyze and quote and cite from) to compare to the stories you discuss.
 If so, you wlll want a Works Cited (in MLA 9 format) for those secondary sources.

 2. Porquoi (why) tales are attempts to explain natural and cosmic phenomena.
 In Genesis we learn the Hebrews' ideas about how rainbows came into being, the reason for different languages; in Ovid's Metamorphoses we see Greco-Roman notions of how the laurel tree came into being, why peacocks have eyes on their tail feathers, etc.